technakal/ScreenyBaby/README.md

 # ScreenieBaby

-A simple web application for capturing and saving your screen.
+A simple web application for capturing and saving your screen as a webm video.
 Makes use of the [W3C MediaStream Recording API specification](https://w3c.github.io/mediacapture-record/#MediaRecorderAPI).

 The application is entirely client-side.
 It does not transmit your screen to anywhere, it does not store your data anywhere.
 Aside from downloading the source files from github.io, the magic happens in your own browser.
 I don't want your data.
 Keep it.